fs2019-atml/face-to-cartoon/README.md

-# face-to-cartoon
+# Conditional cartoon faces incorporating a landmark loss in cycleGAN
 We learn how to map a face to a cartoon-face only using unpaired data.
 For a certain face the mapping to a cartoon style is a complex function ![functionG](doc/images/function-g.png).
 The goal of this project is to learn this function!
 As starting point we choose CycleGAN.
 CycleGAN promises to learn the mapping from
 ![functionG](doc/images/function-g.png) and its reverse ![functionH](doc/images/function-h.png)
 using unpaired data.
 The main idea is to minimize the loss of the transitive "cycle" ![eq](doc/images/transitive.png).
-As well as two standard GAN losses of each mapping function.
+As well as a standard GAN Discriminator losses of each mapping function.

-Using the CycleGAN as baseline we will investigate on more techniques and tricks to improve the results.
+Our contributions:

+In order to incorporate additional prior knowledge to the architecture we add another loss term based on landmark predictions.
+For both: the cartoons and the real images.

+To extend the usages of our model we provide a one to ten mapping of real faces to cartoon images: We make the whole architecutre conditional and train the models with ten different hair colors.
+You are free to choose your color!

 ## Introduction
 Cartoons have their own field in illustration and every artist creates his own style and strokes.
 Once a style is settled, many artist are able to copy and adapt the patterns and exaggerations.
 Faces, on the other hand, are hard to draw and also to adapt in style: the right proportions and asymmetries have to match each other perfectly.